guidanoli/inf2056/README.md

 ## Distributed Mutual Exclusion Algorithms (Sanders, 1987)

 Every process `i` in the generalized algorithm is in one of the following three states.
-We denote the request set of process `i` by `Ri` and the inform set of process of process `i` by `Ii`.
+We denote the request set of process `i` by `Ri` and its inform set by `Ii`.

 ```mermaid
 %% State machine for processes in Sanders87